Allen is a real estate investor, homeowner, and renter who would like to pass on some important details about home buying.

 Let me ask you this: If you paid $2 million for a house, wouldn't you expect a pretty good heating and cooling system?
 Well, even in such houses, that is not always the case.
 And replacing such a system is often cost-prohibitive.

-The Zillow estimates on the last four houses I've rented have been $2.2 million, $2 million, and $1.2 million, repectively.
+The Zillow estimates on the last three houses I've rented have been $2.2 million, $2 million, and $1.2 million, respectively.
 Not a single one of these houses had an effective HVAC system.

 In the first, the main level would be 72 degrees, while the upstairs barely would rarely get above 60.
 The rooms upstairs each had a split, which is an additional unit to supplement the ineffectiveness of the main system.